 The Lenox Crater Trail takes you to the O’Leary Peak, and from the summit, you get to see sweeping views of the San Francisco Peaks.
 It’s a 1.6-mile long hike that is moderately strenuous.

 Bonito Vista Trail

-The Sunset Crater Bonito Vista Trail is ideal if you want an expansive view of the Bonito Lava Flow and the surrounding volcanoes.
+The Sunset Crater Bonito Vista Trail is ideal for an expansive view of the Bonito Lava Flow and the surrounding volcanoes.
 It’s an easy and short hike of 0.3 miles, doable in about 20 minutes.
 Lastly, the Lava Flow Trail lets you hike along the base of the Sunset Crater Volcano, covering a distance of about 1 mile, round trip.

 Ranger Led Discovery Hikes

-If you’re keen on getting to know about the history and geology of the Sunset Crater, it’s a good idea to go on a specialized ranger-led hike through the park.
-These hikes take you to the backcountry where regular hikers aren’t allowed.
+If you’re keen on learning about the history and geology of the Sunset Crater, it’s a good idea to go on a specialized ranger-led hike through the park.
+These hikes take you to the backcountry, where regular hikers aren’t allowed.
 Check with the visitor center for more information.

 Sunset Crater Volcano National Monument is an easy day trip from Flagstaff, Arizona.
 Plan on spending about a half-day at the monument.
 If you get an early start, you can also take a drive through Wupatki National Monument.